 LAB MEDIA: Figure7.TIF

 LAB MEDIA: Figure7.TIF Video editor: Please call attention to the solid line.
-If possible, associate the text “3 hours” with it and have it remain for the duration of this step.
+If possible, associate the text “3 hours” with it and have it remain for the duration of this step. @Jörn: please upload to the Nextcloud

 LAB MEDIA: Figure7.TIF Video editor: Please call attention to the dotted (middle) curve.
-If possible, associate the text ‘7 hours” with it and have remain for the duration of this step.
+If possible, associate the text ‘7 hours” with it and have remain for the duration of this step. @Jörn: please upload to the Nextcloud

 LAB MEDIA: Figure7.TIF Video editor: Please call attention to the dashed (upper) curve.
-If possible, associate the text “13 hours” with the curve and have it remain for the duration of the step.
+If possible, associate the text “13 hours” with the curve and have it remain for the duration of the step. @Jörn: please upload to the Nextcloud

 Conclusion (said by authors on camera)